longo-andrea/100-days-of-code/log.md

 - Today I read about CSS at-rules.
 There are different at-rules, like @import, @font-face, @keyframes, but one the most common is @media.
 Media queries are very powerful, allow us to adjust our CSS stylesheet based on device used, viewport, screen pixel density.
 We can choose between all (default), screen, print and speech.
 Or we can choose to define our max-width (min-width).
 Moreover, we can also mix them together with logical operators, to get more powerful media queries.

 **Thoughts:** Tomorrow I will start with another JS30 customizing project.

+### Day 30: November 1, 2019

+**Today's Progress**:
+- Today I started by customizing another JS30 challenge.
+I worked with array functions, built a web page where you can insert objects, that will be show, and apply some filter like Increasing/Decreasing order, count the number of 'a' letter, an shift all the letters by a shifting value.
+I also did a basic stylesheet.

+**Thoughts:** Tomorrow I want to customize the project by make it working with objects instead of arrays, add more functions and store the list in local storage.